 What is the Quarantine?

 The Quarantine is a location on a server (antispam.med.cornell.edu) where email messages that are suspected to be spam are stored temporarily so that they can be reviewed and retrieved if necessary.
 System administrators have the ability to search for messages on a user's behalf.
 You may also review and take action on your own quarantined email through the use of the End User Digest.
 Messages that are not released from the Quarantine are automatically deleted after a designated period of time.

 How do I access the Quarantine?

 You can access your spam management account and Quarantine at antispam.med.cornell.edu.
 Log in with your CWID and password.

 Is my old spam portal and quarantine still available?
 How do I access it?

-Yes, you can access the old spam management system at antispam-old.med.cornell.edu. by logging in with your WCMC CWID and password.
+Yes, you can access the old spam management system at antispam-old.med.cornell.edu by logging in with your WCM CWID and password.

 Can I access the antispam quarantine remotely?